-We have a strong leadership team with experience in social care and business development and management.
+We have a strong senior leadership team with experience in social care and business development and management.

 Miriam Martin – chief executive